peroks/model/README.md

     $json   = $client->import(); // Json encoded string from an api call.
     $travel = Tarvel::create( $json )->validate( true );

-## Built-in items for property definitions and constraints (extendable)
+## Built-in items for property definitions and constraints

+    abstract class PropertyItem {
-    string    id          The property id (required).
-    string    name        The property name (required).
-    string    desc        The property description (default: null). string    type        The property type (default: PropertyType::MIXED). string    model       The class name of a model (default: null). string    object      The class or interface name to validate an object against (default: null). string    foreign     The property contains an id of the (foreign) model class name (default: null). mixed     default     The property default value (default: null). bool      required    Whether the property is required or not (default: false). bool      disabled    Whether the property is disabled or not (default: false). bool      readable    Whether the property is readable or not (default: true). bool      writeable   Whether the property is writable or not (default: true). bool      unique      Whether the property value is unique or not (default: false). string    pattern     A regex pattern to validate the property value against (default: null). array     enumeration An enumeration of all valid property values (default: null). int|float min         The minimum numeric value or string/array length (default: null). int|float max         The maximum numeric value or string/array length (default: null). mixed     value       The property value (default: null). array     properties  An array of model property definitions (default: null).
+        const ID          = 'id';           // string, The property id (required). const NAME        = 'name';         // string, The property name (required). const DESC        = 'desc';         // string, The property description (default: null). const TYPE        = 'type';         // string, The property type (default: PropertyType::MIXED). const MODEL       = 'model';        // string, The class name of a model (default: null). const OBJECT      = 'object';       // string, The class or interface name to validate an object against (default: null). const FOREIGN     = 'foreign';      // string, The property contains an id of the (foreign) model class name (default: null). const DEFAULT     = 'default';      // mixed, The property default value (default: null). const REQUIRED    = 'required';     // bool, Whether the property is required or not (default: false). const DISABLED    = 'disabled';     // bool, Whether the property is disabled or not (default: false). const READABLE    = 'readable';     // bool, Whether the property is readable or not (default: true). const WRITABLE    = 'writable';     // bool, Whether the property is writable or not (default: true). const UNIQUE      = 'unique';       // bool, Whether the property value is unique or not (default: false). const INDEX       = 'index';        // bool, Whether the property is a db index or not (default: false). const PATTERN     = 'pattern';      // string, A regex pattern to validate a string value against (default: null). const ENUMERATION = 'enumeration';  // array, An enumeration of all valid property values (default: null). const MIN         = 'min';          // int|float, The minimum numeric value or string/array length (default: null). const MAX         = 'max';          // int|float, The maximum numeric value or string/array length (default: null). const VALUE       = 'value';        // mixed, The property value (default: null). const PROPERTIES  = 'properties';   // array, An array of model property definitions (default: null).
+    }

+Currently, the `foreign`, `unique` and `index` property items are not in use.
+There is no validation based on these items.
+They are intended for creating database tables in later versions.

 ## Supported property types